K-avi/protesting_on_graphs/README.txt

-this branch won't stay up for long ; I'll use it while I implement the possibility to restart a simul from a certain state with different rules

-the anonymous walker branch's version of the simul will NOT know which walkers are in a certain node at a certain time ; however it will keep HOW many of them there are in memory
+this is the propulsion branch ; a subbranch of the anonymous walkers branch which will implement the "propulsion" rule.
+I don't like the way I'll implement this rule.
+I think it's ugly; weird looking and that it kinda sucks.
+So I will never merge it with the anonymous walkers or at least I don't plan to

 This repo contains the code written during my internship at the Lip6 lab.